Indigenous Capacity Support Program - National Program Guidelines

 Stream 3—Strategic Opportunities

-This stream of funding will provide financial support to strategically respond to Indigenous capacity needs in areas where natural resource development is anticipated and/or taking place and where Program Partnerships cannot be established or do not address the unique needs of individual Indigenous communities.
-Funding under this stream may also provide additional funds to specific communities that have been identified as having low capacity and/or proposing special projects to address specific features of the Impact Assessment Act.
+This stream of funding will provide financial support to respond to strategic capacity needs of Indigenous communities in areas where impact assessment activity is anticipated, and where Program Partnerships cannot be established or do not address the unique needs of communities facing barriers to participation in EA/IA.

 A range of approaches to administering this Stream may be employed.
 This can include targeted or open processes for identifying funding opportunities, or both.

-In the case of a targeted process, the Agency will engage its regional staff and other organizational units as necessary in order to identify candidates for this funding stream.
-Agency representatives will contact candidates directly and clarify the application process and requirements.
+In the case of a targeted process, IAAC will engage its regional staff and other organizational units as necessary to identify candidates for this funding stream.
+IAAC representatives will contact candidates directly and clarify the application process and requirements.

-In the case of an open process, the Agency will organize and lead the call for proposals, which may include specific, targeted criteria.
-The call for proposals, specific criteria, and application process will be indicated on the Agency’s website.
+In the case of an open process, IAAC will organize and lead the call for proposals, which may include specific, targeted criteria.
+The call for proposals, specific criteria, and application process will be indicated on IAAC’s website.

-Should Indigenous communities or organizations require funding outside of the formal funding application period, please contact the Indigenous Partnerships Division, subject to funding availability.
+Should Indigenous communities or organizations require funding outside of the formal funding application period, please contact the Indigenous Engagement and Partnerships team, subject to funding availability.

 Assessment process